Hunting Safety Tips

 - Never use alcoholic beverages or medications that cause drowsiness before or during the use of a firearm.

-- Never walk or climb a tree with a crossbow cocked and loaded with an arrow.
+- Never walk or climb a tree with a knocked arrow in a vertical bow or a crossbow loaded with a bolt.

 - Keep your fingers and thumb down on the crossbow forearm out of the path of travel for the string and cables.